wasi-gfx/wasi-gfx-runtime/README.md

 ##### Keyboard events:

 Most applications expect keyboard events in one way or another.
-We can do something similar to pointer events where we define something similar to what the web offers with [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent).
+We can do something similar to what we do for pointer events, where we define something similar to what the web offers with [`KeyboardEvent`](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent).

-##### Other use input:
+##### Other user input:

 Other user input, like scroll wheel, clipboard, drag-over, device motion, device orientation, gamepad input, etc. Are all useful in lot's of applications, but since they're a bit less common, I didn't want to get bogged down with them.
 But they should be added eventually.

 ### Windowing:

-Defining a full windowing interface is going to take a lot of time, so it's out of scope for this project.
+Defining a full windowing interface is going to take a lot of time and work, so it's out of scope for this project.

-For now, creating a new canvas should be enough.
-The runtime can figure out how to deal with windowing.
+For now, creating simple canvases will have to suffice.
+The runtime will have to figure out how to do the windowing.

 ### Frame callbacks:
 On the web, this is achieved by [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

-Here we're using a `wasi-io` `pollable`.
-You can find the wit for this in /wit/animation-frame.wit
+Here we're doing something similar using a `wasi-io` `pollable`.
+You can find the wit for this in [`/wit/animation-frame.wit`](/wit/animation-frame.wit).

 ## Connecting canvas to webgpu

-I didn't want webgpu and canvas to rely on each other, as I'd like one to be usable without the other.
+I didn't want webgpu and mini-canvas to rely on each other, as I'd like one to be usable without the other.

+On the web, canvas and webgpu are actually tied to each other. e.g. you get a `GPUContext` from `canvas.getContext("webgpu")`.
+But I'd like them to be separated in wasi if possible, since unlike the web, wasi expects that some parts might not be accessible by some applications.

+Maybe y'all will tell me that separating them is a stupid idea, in which case I'll bow down and build a time machine fueled by pure awkwardness, traveling back to the moment before I even suggested this.

 #### Potential use cases where canvas might make sense without webgpu include:
 - Vulken, if it ever becomes truly cross platform.
 - OpenGL might make sense for some use cases.
 - Future gpu api's that will almost certainly come eventually.
 - Using simple arrays as buffers for simple drawings, especially useful in embedded.
 E.g. https://github.com/rust-windowing/softbuffer.
+See later section tackling this.

 #### Potential use cases where webgpu might make sense without canvas include:
 - Using gpu for compute only. (the web actually allows this, even though webgpu is tied into canvas on web.)
 - Potential full wasi-windowing spec that does away with this simple mini-canvas.

-On the web, canvas and webgpu are actually tied to each other. e.g. you get a `GPUContext` from `canvas.getContext("webgpu")`.
-But I'd like them to be separated in wasi if possible.

-Maybe y'all will tell me that separating them is a stupid idea, in which case I'll bow down and build a time machine fueled by pure awkwardness, traveling back to the moment before I even suggested this.

 ### Common dependency:
-If we wanna seperate them we'll need a common dependency that both can connect to.
-I have a few ideas that I thought of.
+If we wanna seperate them we'll need a common dependency that both sides can connect to.
+There are multiple routes we can take for this.

-#### Context:
+#### Graphics Context:
+This is how it works now.
+Very much subject to change.

 In webgpu on the web, the point of connection between webgpu and canvas is the `GPUCanvasContext`.
-Maybe we can have something similar, but as an abstract without connection between canvas and gpu.
+Here we do something similar, but as an abstract resource that can work with any graphics api, and with any canvas/surface.

-I'm thinking of a context that can be connected to any current or future graphics api (webgpu, opengl, etc.) on one side, and can be connected to any current or future canvas on the other side.
+The graphics-context can be connected to any current or future graphics api (webgpu, opengl, etc.) on one side, and can be connected to any current or future canvas on the other side.

-It should have a way to get the next frame as a buffer, but not necessarily as a buffer whose contents can be read.
-Rather, the graphics api in question should be able to turn that buffer into something it can make use of.
-E.g. webgpu would be able to turn the buffer into a GPUTexture.
+It has a way to get the next frame as a buffer, but not as a buffer whose contents can be read.
+Rather, the graphics api in question can turn that buffer into something it can make use of.
+E.g. webgpu is able to turn the buffer into a `GPUTexture`.
 The runtime can easily, in the background, represent the buffer as a GPUTexture, and the conversion would just be a noop.

-This would look something like this:
+This looks something like this:

 ```wit
 interface graphics {